-… as the early dance culture bloomed into the chill-out phase of early 90s, Tom found himself collaborating with ‘Dr’ Alex Paterson and a strange group of musicians and sound designers, on what became the seminal ‘ambient dub’ album of the early ‘90s, THE ORB ’s “Adventures Beyond The Ultraworld”.
+After a distinctly eye-opening (for him, as well as the audience) stage debut with cult post-punk outfit DUM DUM DUM in 1979 (where he poured beer over his Wasp synthesiser, thereby persuading it to self-generate sounds at random) Tom Green spent the early ‘80s playing keyboards with various artists including African guitar luminary Abdul Tee Jay, while also working with early computer music systems.
+These home-based experiments led directly into collaborating with ‘Dr’ Alex Paterson and a group of musicians and sound designers, on what became the seminal downtempo album of the early ‘90s, THE ORB ’s “Adventures Beyond The Ultraworld”.
 Tom went on to contribute tunes, beats, and various odd noises to a further four albums by the group, including the No 1 album “UF ORB”.

 A hiatus followed, during which Tom worked on tv and film music, but in December 2011 Another Fine Day reappeared with the ‘Christmas card’ EP FIRELIGHT (offered free for the 12 days of Christmas), followed in short order by another commission, MUSIC FOR TAI CHI (as Tom Green) in Jan 2012.
 The latest release is a collection of short pieces from the Apollo Music cinematic archive, LOW TIDE (as Tom Green) in September 2012.

 In the meantime Tom has continued to compose music for the media via his music production company APOLLO MUSIC, his clients including the BBC, CHANNEL 4, and RTE, and he contributes tracks to quality music libraries Atmosphere (now part of Universal music group), and Picture Lock (Accorder Music) 2007 brought him his first feature score, the comedy horror ‘BOTCHED’ - winner of BEST FEATURE and BEST ACTOR at the NYC Horror Film Festival in 2007.
-The album Erebus & Terror (with David Bickley) was recently featured on the soundtrack of the short film ‘DYLAN’S ROOM’, winner of BEST DRAMA at the Isle Of Wight film festival, more awards at other festivals, and long-listed for a BAFTA award.
+The album Erebus & Terror (with David Bickley) was recently featured on the soundtrack of the short film ‘DYLAN’S ROOM’, winner of BEST DRAMA at the Isle Of Wight film festival 2012.